Apollo launch stages

 An alpha or beta is in volatile, active development.
 The version might not be feature-complete, and breaking API changes are possible between incremental versions of the alpha or beta.

 Alphas and betas help Apollo gather feedback and issues from community members and customers who are enthusiastic early adopters.

 A release candidate (RC) is considered potentially viable for general availability.
 Minor bugs might still be present, and documentation for the release might be incomplete.

 You're encouraged to test out RC versions to help Apollo identify any remaining issues.

 At Apollo, we believe in developing and iterating in the open.
 Experimental features are targeted at developers who want to adopt advanced, cutting-edge functionality.
 Experimental features might not be complete, they might have breaking changes at any time, and they might be removed from a product or an incremental version of an open-source release without notice.

 A deprecated product, feature, or open-source release is still supported by Apollo.
 It continues to receive security patches and updates to address major regressions.
 An end-of-life date is provided alongside the deprecation, after which support ends.

 Avoid relying on deprecated releases whenever possible.
 Consider upgrading to the latest generally available release to continue receiving new features and functionality.

 Products, features, and open-source releases that reach end-of-life are no longer supported or maintained by Apollo.
 They no longer receive updates, security patches, or remediation for regressions.
 There is no commitment from Apollo to release further versions and no guarantee that the most recent version will continue to work.
 End-of-life products and features are no longer generally available.

 Do not run end-of-life open-source releases in production.
-Upgrade to the latest generally available release as soon as possible to ensure you continue receiving security patches, bug fixes, and new features.
+Upgrade to the latest generally available release as soon as possible to ensure you continue receiving security patches, bug fixes, new features, and compatibility with GraphOS features.